sanfinity-Iot/openremote/Architecture:-Asset-location-tracking.md

   2. Privacy issues
   3. Storage of data (current and historical)

-* **Smart device with geofencing capabilities (e.g. Android/iOS)** - A smart device such as a mobile phone (e.g. Android or iOS) that has a geofence API for coarse location tracking; geofences are defined on the device and a callback is triggered when the geofence is:
+* **Smart device with geofence APIs (e.g. Android/iOS)** - A smart device such as a mobile phone (e.g. Android or iOS) that has a geofence API for coarse location tracking; geofences are defined on the device and a callback is triggered when the geofence is:

   1. Entered
   2. Exited